Las Vegas International Parental Kidnapping Attorneys

 For parents accused of abduction, our knowledge of the kidnapping laws assist us in providing the best possible defense to actions to retrieve the child and actions for custody based upon an allegation of kidnapping.

-WORKING WITH FOREIGN DOCUMENTS, ATTORNEYS AND COURTS
+WORKING WITH FOREIGN DOCUMENTS, LAW FIRMS AND COURTS

 McFarling Law Group is particularly experienced in dealing with cases that involve an international aspect.
 We are skilled at the highly complex procedures for obtaining official and translated court documents from other countries, certifying and translating court documents from Nevada for use in other countries, coordinating with foreign attorneys and courts and researching the laws in foreign countries for use in cases in Nevada.
 If you have a case with any international issues, we can assist in all the complexities that entails.